Your browser is not supported or outdated so some features of the site might not be available.

 Transmitter Required No

-These headphones have mediocre portability.
+These headphones are somewhat portable.
 They fold into a more compact format that's easier to transport with the provided hard case.
-While they won't fit in a pocket, they can be placed in most small bags, but they're still quite bulky.
+While they won't fit in a pocket, you can place them in most small bags.
+However, they're still bulky, so they take up room however you want to store them.

 8.0